mqttjs/MQTT.js/DEVELOPMENT.md

 This will run both `browser` and `node` tests.

+### Running specific tests

+For example, you can run `node -r esbuild-register --test test/pingTimer.ts`

 ### Browser

 Browser tests use [`wtr`](https://modern-web.dev/docs/test-runner/overview/) as the test runner.
 To build browser bundle using [esbuild](https://esbuild.github.io/) and run browser tests, you can use the following command: